 Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • N/A Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-All collar coordinates were collected using differential GPS in MGA 94 - Zone 51.
+All collar coordinates were collected using handheld GPS in MGA 94 - Zone 51.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-The metallurgical test work drill holes were selected based on representivity of the Yanneri Ridge Orebody.
-The samples will be composited to produce up to eight bulk samples for metallurgical testing.
+The drilling was not completed for the purposes of calculating a mineral resource.
+Drill spacing was based on channel location interpreted from previously acquired gravity data.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-All dedicated metallurgical drill holes are drilled vertically as the stratigraphy is generally sub-horizontal.
-Hoes that were drilled for geotechnical purposes were drilled at -70° There is no known sample biasing.
+All drill holes are drilled vertically as the stratigraphy is generally subhorizontal.
+There is no known sample biasing.
 Sample security The measures taken to ensure sample security. • NA Audits or reviews The results of any audits or reviews of sampling techniques and data.
 The data and sampling techniques are reviewed internally.